-Filing for divorce involves a lot of paperwork.
-The whole divorce process takes at least four months and up to two years when there are children involved.
+To get a divorce in Ohio, you will need to file a set of forms and then go through the divorce hearing process.
+The whole divorce process takes at least 4 months and up to 2 years when there are children involved.
 This page will help you file the forms you need to get the process started.
 Learn more about the process for a divorce in Ohio.

 However, divorce isn’t the only way to end your marriage.
-If you feel that you and your spouse are able to agree on everything, including everything about raising your children and how to divide money and debt, think about the pros and cons of a dissolution.
+If you feel that you and your spouse are able to agree on everything, including everything about raising your children and how to divide money and debt, you can consider filing for dissolution instead.

 If you’re in an abusive relationship, you should think through the best way to keep yourself safe while filing.
 Find a lawyer to help you.
 You may even qualify for legal aid.
 Learn more about divorce and domestic violence and how to keep you and your children safe.

 To file, you must meet the following requirements: